Subaru Logo

 Subaru Logo 1953-1958

-The debut version consists of the classic Subaru constellation – six large stars connected by short lines.
+The debut version comprises the classic Subaru constellation – six large stars connected by short lines.
 Space objects are located in an oval frame and even on it.
 It symbolizes the part of the universe where this bright cluster is located.
 All elements are made in the same style and painted in the same color – silver with a cold metallic sheen.
 This was done on purpose to emphasize the technical connection.
 The balanced distribution of light and shadow makes the emblem look three-dimensional.

 1958 – 1959